RHS Chelsea 2019 in pictures

 Be inspired by the gardens

-It wouldn’t be Chelsea without the super-sleek gardens from internationally-renowned designers and 2019 is no exception.
+It wouldn’t be Chelsea without the super-sleek gardens from internationally-renowned designers and 2019 was no exception.

-Take a walk along Main Avenue and see leading designers pull out all the stops with world-class Show Gardens in their bid to win an RHS Gold medal and the coveted award for Best Show Garden.
+Leading designers pulled out all the stops with world-class Show Gardens in their bid to win an RHS Gold medal and the coveted award for Best Show Garden.

-The popular Artisan Gardens also make a welcome return.
-These smaller spaces located in leafy Ranelagh Gardens offer thought-provoking designs that tell a story.
-Here, find gardens that raise awareness for donkeys, motor neurone disease and land-based education.
+The popular Artisan Gardens also made a welcome return.
+These smaller spaces located in leafy Ranelagh Gardens offered thought-provoking designs that told a story.
+There were gardens that raised awareness for donkeys, motor neurone disease and land-based education.

-Coming back to Chelsea for a second year are the Space to Grow Gardens.
-Featuring designs sponsored by the likes of CAMFED and Facebook, these gardens will show you how to create showstopping displays with limited space.
+Coming back to Chelsea for a second year were the Space to Grow Gardens.
+Featuring designs sponsored by the likes of CAMFED and Facebook, these gardens showed visitors how to create showstopping displays with limited space.

 See who won medals and awards